An internal dispute within a company or a disagreement in a business deal can be frustrating, time-consuming and expensive.

 - Construction litigation

 - Real estate litigation

 Our experience in these areas has made us highly qualified to take on most areas concerning business disputes, breaches of contract and professional liability.

 Complete a Free Case Evaluation form to contact our Louisiana business litigation attorneys.

-Common Business and Commercial Disputes We Handle
+Common Business And Commercial Disputes We Handle

-Disputes are common within the business community and are often solved without attorney.
+Disputes are common within the business community and are often solved without an attorney.
 However, some disputes require legal action to ensure fairness and to prevent one party from acting unethically.